 While they may startle or make you squirm, some spiders are actually beneficial as they help reduce the population of other harmful insects.
 There are several types of spiders, even in Wichita, that do bite humans and a couple of them are dangerous and potentially deadly.
-Spiders can be very difficult to control and that’s why it is so important to hire a pest control company like Patton Termite and Pest that can keep these intruders at bay.
+Spiders can be very difficult to control and that’s why it is so important to hire a pest control company like Patton Termite & Pest Control that can keep these intruders at bay.

 The Black Widow spider is easily identified by its black color and red hourglass design on its abdomen (underside).
-These spiders are typically found outside or garages.
+These spiders are typically found outside or in garages.

 Additional spiders to watch for in the U.S., but not necessarily in Wichita, as they still bite and treatment still may be needed: Grass Spider, Wolf Spider, Hobo Spider, and the Saint Andrew’s Cross Spider.

 How can I tell if I have spiders?

 The most obvious sign is a spider’s web, which consists of sticky and non-sticky silken thread, and serves as its living and eating quarters.
 While some spiders actively hunt their prey, such as the wolf spider and jumping spiders, most spin magnificent webs in order to catch their prey in mid-air.
 You will see the webs, and you may see the spiders, especially when you turn on lights after dark.

 Here’s some advice from the experts at Patton Termite and Pest Control:

 Move and shake boxes inside your home and in the garage to disturb spiders.
 Cleaning your closets twice a year can also help keep spiders at bay.

 Wear protective gloves when moving boxes, furniture and cleaning your home as poisonous spiders like the Brown Recluse spiders can penetrate your skin and threaten your life.